Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Amorphous array of particles on a planar substrate

 We separate out the reflected self-coupling of scatterer $S$ with itself ($W^{S,S}_{r}$) from substrate-mediated interparticle coupling ($W^{S,S'}_{r}$) and under the summation we explicitly introduce the dependence of $W_{d}^{S,S'}$ and $W_{r}^{S,S'}$ on cylindrical coordinates and drop the superscripts

 where $(\rho_{S,S'},\phi_{S,S'})$ is a vector in cylindrical coordinates from scatterer $S$ to $S'$.

-To reduce the many-particle problem to an effective single-particle one, we make use of the nature of amorphous arrays (Fig.~\ref{fig:1}a) that while the neighborhood of any given resonator is unique, the particle distribution in the array is given by a pair correlation function (PCF) $\Gamma(\rho/l_{cc},\phi)$, where $l_{cc}$ is the minimal center-to-center distance.
-This stochastic similarity of a random array allows us to replace the discrete particle properties $\bm{b^{S'}}$ by an effective, continuous \emph{film of multipoles} of average properties given by $\bm{b^{S}}$ and density by $\Gamma(\rho/l_{cc},\phi)$.
-Thus, we can write
+\corr{To reduce the many-particle problem to an effective single-particle one described with a self-consistent equation, we make use of the nature of amorphous arrays composed of identical scatterers, cf. Fig.~\ref{fig:1}a.
+Namely, while the neighborhood of any given resonator is unique, the fluctuations of the scattering coefficients of each neighbouring particle are sufficiently small to be neglected.
+Then, assuming an infinite array and averaging over different realizations of spatial disorder, it is possible to describe} the particle distribution in the array by a pair correlation function (PCF) $\Gamma(\rho/l_{cc},\phi)$\corr{, see Appendix \ref{ap:pcf}. $\Gamma$ is parametrized by the minimal center-to-center distance $l_{cc}=CC \times D$, where $D$ is the nanodisk diameter (with thickness $H$) and $CC$ is a dimensionless parameter.} This stochastic similarity of a random array allows us to replace the discrete particle properties $\bm{b^{S'}}$ by an effective, continuous \emph{film of multipoles} of average properties given by $\bm{b^{S}}$ and density by $\Gamma(\rho/l_{cc},\phi)$.
+Thus,

-where $\sigma$ is the particle number density.
-Here, we parametrize the spatial distribution by using the minimal center-to-center distance $l_{cc}=CC \times D$, where $D$ is the nanodisk diameter (the disk's thickness is $H$) and $CC$ is a dimensionless parameter.
-We multiply the integral function by an exponentially decaying term with small constant $\varepsilon$ to make the integrals well defined.
-Physically, this corresponds to an infinite array illuminated by a finite, slowly decaying beam.
+where $\sigma$ is the particle number density \corr{and the passage from Eq. (\ref{eq:before_avg}) to Eq. (\ref{eq:after_avg}) is described in more detail in Appendix \ref{ap:avg}.
+For amorphous arrays, which are made using random sequential adsorption (RSA) \cite{Hinrichsen1986}, we have $\sigma=\sigma_0/l_{cc}^2$, where $\sigma_0\simeq0.696$ is a surface packing parameter which stems from the surface jamming limit \cite{2000_CollSurf_165_287_talbot}.
+As the radiative, proportional to $r^{-1}$ terms of the coupling matrices yield an improper integral without a well-defined limit for $r\to\infty$, we introduce an exponentially decaying term ($\exp(-\varepsilon\rho)$), where $\varepsilon$ a small constant equal to $10^{-5}$~nm$^{-1}$, to make the integrals well defined.
+Physically, this corresponds to an infinite array illuminated by a finite, slowly decaying beam.}

 The equation can be further simplified by analyzing the angular integral.
 The coupling matrix can be factorized into radial and angular terms